Stamp1t/typespeed-test-for-coders/README.md

 ### Description

-This program is a simple Typing Speed Test.
+This program is a simple Typing Speed Test written in Java.
 It will randomly display typical Java statements the user is supposed to type.
 While the program is running, it will automatically calculate the users typing speed and display it both during and after the test.
 Furthermore the user is able to add own words.